 After institutional review board approval, data were analyzed retrospectively from our prospectively collected database.
-The study included all consecutive 322 patients with organ confined prostate cancer who underwent RARP from October 2006 to May 2015 by a single surgeon (AEH) at Hôpital du Sacré Cœur de Montréal.
+The study included all consecutive 322 patients with organ-confined prostate cancer who underwent RARP from October 2006 to May 2015 by a single surgeon (AEH) at Hôpital du Sacré Cœur de Montréal.
 Patients were not preselected; any patient who was a surgical candidate was offered RARP.
-All men were followed at 1, 3, 6, 9, 12 months, and then every 6 months for 5 years, and yearly thereafter, by the same surgeon.
+All men were followed by the same surgeon at one, three, six, nine, and 12 months, and then every six months for five years and yearly thereafter.